Secondary Hemostasis: Coagulation Cascade

 • Diagnosis and Treatment of Bleeding Disorders: This model can offer new insights into the pathogenesis of bleeding disorders and aid in the development of targeted therapies.

-The cell-based model doesn’t completely discard the traditional waterfall framework.
+The cell-based model doesn’t completely discard the traditional waterfall framework of the coagulation cascade.
 They represent different viewpoints: waterfall emphasizes the sequence of reactions, while cell-based focuses on the actors and the stage.

 Fibrin Formation and Clot Stabilization